In the easiest terms, there are typically 6 categories that social proof can fall into. They are

 Wisdom of the Many

 This type of social proof is great for bigger businesses.

 This type attracts new customers as they see a large group of people promoting and endorsing your brand.
 This works because you’re more likely to do something when you see lots of others doing it.
 Consequently, this can also be called social validation.

 Examples: High social media followings on different platforms

-In addition you can check out our other blog post and see how to use social proof on your own e-commerce store!
+In addition, you can check out our other blog post and see how to boost conversions by using social proof on your Shopify store on your own e-commerce store!
 You can finally get the same IRL magic, but online!